Top 10 Best Dividend Paying Whole Life Insurance Companies

 (cash value accumulation, dividend payments, loan rates)

-Our top 10 best dividend paying whole life insurance companies have a solid track record for paying dividends, as we believe that this is key to providing a reliable expectation for guaranteed and potential high cash value growth.
+Our top 10 best dividend paying whole life insurance companies demonstrate solid track records for paying dividends, which we consider essential for reliable expectations of guaranteed and potential high cash value growth.

-Life insurance dividends are a key ingredient that helps your policy’s performance.
-You cash value remains untouched allowing true compound growth over the long term, thanks to a guaranteed interest rate and dividends.
+Life insurance dividends significantly enhance policy performance.
+Your cash value remains untouched, allowing true compound growth over the long term, thanks to guaranteed interest rates and dividends.

-To this we say…fine…and yet based upon history, our selected whole life insurance companies have a solid track record of continuing to pay dividends through all kinds of economic conditions and cycles, including the Great Depression and Great Recession.
+To this concern, we respond: based on historical performance, our selected whole life insurance companies have demonstrated solid track records of consistently paying dividends through various economic conditions and cycles, including both the Great Depression and Great Recession.

-Many of the best whole life companies have paid consistent dividends year in and year out for over 100 years.
+Many of the best whole life companies have paid consistent dividends year after year for over 100 years.

 Velocity of Money

-We believe in the velocity of money and have found whole life to be a great “home base” for your money when it is not in use, with easy access to keep it moving when the time is ripe.
+We believe in the velocity of money concept and find whole life to be an excellent “home base” for your money when not in use, with easy access for keeping it moving when opportunities arise.

-Your money in your policy is best accessed via life insurance loans.
-But for loans to be most effective, loan interest rates must be taken into account.
+Your policy money is most effectively accessed via life insurance loans.
+For loans to work optimally, loan interest rates must be considered.

-When designing a whole life policy the cost of loans vs ongoing dividend rates is a key focus because the goal is often to keep a desirable “arbitrage” on your loan rate and the asset you use your loan to purchase.
+When designing a whole life policy, the relationship between loan costs and ongoing dividend rates becomes a key focus, as the goal often involves maintaining a favorable “arbitrage” between your loan rate and the asset you purchase with your loan.

 Criteria 3 – Stability